juanvallejo/streaming-server/README.md

 Performing this command before setting a stream will result in a playback error.

 #### The queue

+*Please refer to [the wiki](https://github.com/juanvallejo/streaming-server/wiki) for a comprehensive guide and explanation of the queue.*

 It is also possible to queue media.
 Queuing differs from the `/stream set ...` command in that `set` immediately loads a video, bypassing the queue entirely, while `queueing` simply pushes a stream object into an internal list.